Chart Color Schemes

 Pakenham - South West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Pakenham - South West, as per the latest Census, 89.8% of dwellings were houses, with the remaining 10.1% being semi-detached homes, apartments, or other types.
-This is compared to Melbourne metro's 91.1% houses and 8.9% other dwellings.
+In Pakenham - South West, as per the latest Census evaluation, 89.8% of dwellings were houses, with the remaining 10.1% comprising semi-detached homes, apartments, and other dwelling types.
+This compares to Melbourne metropolitan's figures of 91.1% houses and 8.9% other dwellings.
 Home ownership in Pakenham - South West stood at 19.5%, with mortgaged properties at 51.3% and rented dwellings at 29.2%.
 The median monthly mortgage repayment was $1,800, lower than Melbourne metro's average of $1,866.
-Median weekly rent in the area was $369, compared to Melbourne metro's $361.
-Nationally, Pakenham - South West's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Weekly rent in the area was $369, slightly higher than Melbourne metro's figure of $361.
+Nationally, Pakenham - South West's median monthly mortgage repayments were below the Australian average of $1,863, and weekly rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing